ethicalhack3r/ethicalhack3r.github.io/_posts/2017-01-28-wpscan-v3-release.markdown

 ## License

-WPScan v3 was released under the same license as the WPScan v2 branch, the WPScan Public License (https://github.com/wpscanteam/wpscan-v3/blob/master/LICENSE).
+WPScan v3 was released under the same license as the WPScan v2 branch, the [WPScan Public License](https://github.com/wpscanteam/wpscan-v3/blob/master/LICENSE).
 This is not an Open Source license.
 The license allows for individuals to use WPScan free of charge.
 If you're a pentester (our intended users), or want to scan your own personal WordPress blog (also our intended users) then WPScan is free of charge.
-If you want to sell WPScan as a service or use it to give your business a commercial advantage over your competitors, or to attract new clients or keep existing ones.
+If you want to sell WPScan as a service, or use it to give your business a commercial advantage over your competitors, or to attract new clients, or keep existing ones.
 Then you will need to purchase a commercial license.
 Refer to the license for the full legalities.
 You can also contact us if you have any questions.

-Please note that the CMS Scanner Framework is released under a separate license with different conditions (https://github.com/wpscanteam/CMSScanner/blob/master/LICENSE).
+Please note that the CMS Scanner Framework is released under a separate license with [different conditions](https://github.com/wpscanteam/CMSScanner/blob/master/LICENSE).

 ## Road Ahead